 Loan Grading and Risk Rating: As part of our valuation procedures we risk rate all of our investments in debt securities.
 Our risk rating system uses a scale of 0 to 10, with 10 being the lowest probability of default.
 This system is used to estimate the probability of default on our debt securities and the probability of loss if there is a default.
 These types of systems are referred to as risk rating systems and are used by banks and rating agencies.
 The risk rating system covers both qualitative and quantitative aspects of the business and the securities we hold.
-For those investments for which S&P prepares valuation recommendations, we compile this information and provide it to S&P for its consideration in determining its valuation recommendations.
-For those investments for which S&P does not prepare valuation recommendations, management uses this information to develop valuation recommendations.

 We seek to have our risk rating system mirror the risk rating systems of major risk rating organizations such as those provided by a NRSRO as defined in Rule 2a-7 under the 1940 Act.
 While we seek to mirror the NRSRO systems, we cannot provide any assurance that our risk rating system provides the same risk rating as a NRSRO.
 The following chart is an estimate of the relationship of our risk rating system to the designations used by two NRSROs as they risk rate debt securities of major companies.
 Because we have established our system to rate debt securities of companies that are unrated by any NRSRO, there can be no assurance that the correlation to the NRSRO set out below is accurate.
-We believe our risk rating would be significantly higher than a typical NRSRO risk rating because the risk rating of the typical NRSRO is designed for larger businesses that can afford to pay an NRSRO to rate their securities.
-However, our risk rating has been designed to risk rate the securities of suller businesses that are not rated by a typical NRSRO.
+We believe our risk rating would be significantly higher than a typical NRSRO risk rating because the risk rating of the typical NRSRO is designed for larger businesses.
+However, our risk rating has been designed to risk rate the securities of smaller businesses that are not rated by a typical NRSRO.
 Therefore, when we use our risk rating on larger business securities, the risk rating is higher than a typical NRSRO rating.
 The primary difference between our risk rating and the rating of a typical NRSRO is that our risk rating uses more quantitative determinants and includes qualitative determinants that we believe are not used in the NRSRO rating.
 It is our understanding that most debt securities of middle market companies do not exceed the grade of BBB on a NRSRO scale, so there would be no debt securities in the middle market that would meet the definition of AAA, AA or A. Therefore, our scale begins with the designation 10 as the best risk rating which may be equivalent to a BBB from a NRSRO, however, no assurance can be given that a 10 on our scale is equal to a BBB on a NRSRO scale.